Now Accepting New Patients!

 • Arrive early – Allow time for final paperwork and questions

-During Your Procedure: Our oral surgeons use local anesthesia or sedation to ensure an effective treatment experience.
+During Your Procedure: Our oral surgeons use local anesthesia or sedation to ensure a comfortable treatment experience.
 The specific approach depends on the complexity of your surgery.

 Recovery and Aftercare